 An unusual feature of the UAE economy is its reliance on overseas labour, with expatriates making up approximately 81 per cent. of the workforce according to estimates published by the Statistics Centre in mid-2016.
-The banking sector is no exception to this and expatriates are employed in the senior management of most of the major banks.
+The banking sector is no exception to this and expatriates are employed in senior management roles of most of the major banks.
 This has brought expertise from more developed markets to the sector.
-However, the high level of expatriates in the UAE has been an increasing concern for the UAE federal government and as part of a policy of "Emiratisation", banks were instructed, in 1999, to increase the percentage of UAE nationals on their payroll by at least 4 per cent. per annum.
-This policy has now been replaced by the Emiratisation Circular which has introduced a scoring system which takes into account the employment and progression of Emirati employees in the organisation.
+However to ensure increased representation of Emiratis in the UAE financial sector (overall as well as in critical roles), and to support their professional development, the UAE Central Bank has introduced a point based scoring system as part of its Emiratisation policy, which takes into account the employment and progression of Emirati employees in the organisation.
 The minimum threshold for Emirati employees for each institution is dependent on a number of factors.
 The Emiratisation Circular does not set any upper limit at which the policy would no longer be applicable.
-If UAE banks are not able to achieve their targets for recruiting and progressing UAE nationals through their organisation, they will be subject to penalties to be computed in accordance with a specific formula set out in the Emiratisation Circular.
+If UAE banks are not able to achieve their targets for recruiting and progressing UAE nationals through their organisation, they will be subject to penalties which are computed in accordance with a specific formula set out in the Emiratisation Circular.